Summer family fun at Devil's Dyke and Saddlescombe Farm

-There is so much to do this Spring at Devils Dyke and Saddlescombe Farm.
+There is so much to do this Summer at Devils Dyke and Saddlescombe Farm.
 We’ve picked out our favourite 50 things activities for you.
-Every adventurous family will find something to suit, from geocaching to kite flying.
+Every adventurous family will find something to suit, from camping to making friends with a bug.
 So go out, fill your lungs with fresh air, and enjoy this legendary countryside spot.

 Build a Den (no. 17)